mhomidi/dice-server/README.md

-# vortex-server
+# Dice-server
-An end-to-end open source platform for distributed learning simulation.
+An end-to-end open source platform for ML inference tasks scheduling in heterogeneous GPU clusters.

 # Installation
 For using vortex-server, follow the instruction: